danfuzz/samizdat/doc/library-guide/Value.md

 If two values have no defined order, this returns void.

-Each type specifies its own total-order ordering.
-See specific types for details.
-Derived data types all order their values by performing ordering on the respective payload values, with a lack of payload counting as "before" any non-void payload.
+Each class specifies its own total-order ordering.
+See specific classes for details.
+Derived data classes all order their values by performing ordering on the respective payload values, with a lack of payload counting as "before" any non-void payload.